grilo13/rag-documentation-helper/README.md

   poetry install
 ```

-Insert the documents in the Vector Store
+Insert the documents in the Milvus Vector Store
 ```bash
   python ingestion.py
 ```

 For simple chat retrieval example using Streamlit: